Getting to and around the Cotswolds

 The Cotswolds is served by a comprehensive network of road and rail links making it an easy area to get to from London, the Midlands and the South West.

-Explore the Cotswolds by Public Transport Guide is an invaluable information resource to traveling around the Cotswolds by bus and train.
+Explore the Cotswolds by Public Transport Guide is an invaluable information resource to travelling around the Cotswolds by bus and train.
 Produced by the Cotswolds Conservation Board, the guide includes taster walks and cycle rides, attractions and places to visit.

 You can pick one of these guides up at one of the many visitor information centres in the and around the Cotswolds.
 Please check times and details with individual bus operators before travelling.